MohamedSawaed/security-app---cryptography/README.md

 Project Flow:

-After delving into the relevant material and having discussions between team members on how to implement the code, we actually started working on the IDEA algorithm and took a small sound file, and tested it with IDEA to see that the encryption is legal.
-We implemented the DSA and El Gamal EC algorithms and tested them to see that the symmetric key is encrypted and also that the signature is valid for various sound files.
-After we implemented the algorithms above, We did a whole system simulation that combines all these algorithms together when El Gamal EC was used to pass the symmetric key, DSA was used to sign the sound file, and IDEA was used to encrypt the file with the signature,
+After delving into the relevant material, I actually started working on the IDEA algorithm and took a small sound file, and tested it with IDEA to see that the encryption is legal.
+I implemented the DSA and El Gamal EC algorithms and tested them to see that the symmetric key is encrypted and also that the signature is valid for various sound files.
+After I implemented the algorithms above, I did a whole system simulation that combines all these algorithms together when El Gamal EC was used to pass the symmetric key, DSA was used to sign the sound file, and IDEA was used to encrypt the file with the signature,